Set your location

 Early detection of bowel cancer greatly improves chances of successful treatment.
 Your risk of bowel cancer increases with age.
 If you are over age 50, you should be tested for bowel cancer every two years.

-The National Bowel Screening Program, using FOBT, is offered free to all Australians aged 50-74 every two years.
+The bowel cancer screening test is quick, simple, and completed at home in four easy steps.
 Cancer Council urges all eligible Australians to participate.
 Screening kits usually arrive within six months of your birthday.

 Some people have known risk factors which put them at increased risk.
 If you do, your doctor will talk to you about regular surveillance.